-Effects of Body Overheating (At Night Too)
+Effects of Body Overheating (At Night/Sleep Too)

 intensify breathing not only in dogs, but in people too.

 Dr. Buteyko KP, Public lecture in the Moscow State University, 1972.

 Overheating, according to Doctor Buteyko, is a factor that intensifies

 breathing.
 That especially relates to children, who can suffer from the belief